nqmgaming/ShoesShopAdmin/README.md

 ## License

-This project is licensed under the ISC license.
+This project is licensed under the MIT license.